munificent/craftinginterpreters/book/hash-tables.md

 [*pigeonhole principle*][pigeon] tells us we can never eliminate them entirely.
 If you've got five pet pigeons and four holes to put them in, at least one hole is going to end up with more than one pigeon.
-With 18,446,744,073,709,551,616 different variable names, any reasonably-sized array can potentially end up with multiple keys in the same bucket.
+With 18,446,744,073,709,551,616 different variable names, any reasonably sized array can potentially end up with multiple keys in the same bucket.

 [pigeon]: https://en.wikipedia.org/wiki/Pigeonhole_principle